Velythyl/duckietown-internship-progress/README.md

 # RL Cleanup:
 Startpoint: https://docs.duckietown.org/DT19/AIDO/out/embodied_rpl.html

-- [ ] Make a script to init the repo, so that the Jetson docker can do it too
+- [ ] Make a script to init the repo, so that the Jetson docker can do it too [IN PROGRESS]
-- [ ] Make a script to do a submission automatically
+- [ ] Make a script to do a submission automatically [IN PROGRESS]
+- [ ] Fix bug that occurs when doing 34.4 of https://docs.duckietown.org/DT19/AIDO/out/embodied_rpl.html :

 NOTE: initially, I wanted to make the init, sumbit, etc script a Makefile, but I realized a full-fledged script might be better at parsing args and at chaining commands together